davepinch/pinchy.cc/content/topics/people/k/kilmar-abrego-garcia/timeline/2025-04-10/1-supreme-court-ruling/snippet-3-1.md

 ---
-title: "timeline of Kilmar Abrego Garcia on 2025-04-10 (SCOTUS ruling) (Wikipedia) ✂️: >-
+title: "timeline of Kilmar Abrego Garcia on 2025-04-10 (SCOTUS ruling) (Wikipedia)" ✂️: >-
   On April 10, 2025, the U.S. Supreme Court unanimously found Abrego Garcia's removal to El Salvador to be illegal.
 citation: >-